 Fluids.
 A glass of water or juice every hour or two is a good rule.
 Fluids help thin mucus, allowing it to drain more easily.
 Fluids also help prevent dehydration.

 Saline wash.
 This helps keep the sinuses and nose moist.
-Ask your child's health care provider or nurse for instructions.
+Ask your health care provider or nurse for instructions.

 Warm compresses.
-Apply a warm, moist towel to your child's nose, cheeks, and eyes to help relieve facial pain.
+Apply a warm, moist towel to your nose, cheeks, and eyes to help relieve facial pain.